natalieyzhang/cs1710finalproject/README.md

 ## How to Run the Project
 The project can be accessed via our website or on a local server.

-### Option 1 --- Website (Recommended)

-Our project site is hosted on GitHub.
-Open the following link in a browser: (https://natalieyzhang.github.io/cs1710finalproject/)

-### Option 2 --- VS Code Live Server
+### Option 1 --- VS Code Live Server (Recommended)
 Navigate to `project-root/index.html` in VS Code, right-click on the file, and select **Open with Live Server**.
 Refer to the folder structure below to ensure that all required files are present.

+### Option 2 --- Website
+Our project site is hosted on GitHub.
+Open the following link in a browser: (https://natalieyzhang.github.io/cs1710finalproject/).

+Note: Unfortunately because 'adjectives.csv','verbs.csv', and 'nouns.csv' are over 25 MB, sometimes GitHub returns an error when retrieving these files, and the 'wordmap.html' may not be able to run.

 ## Folder Structure